KeerthanaS2002/COURIER-MANAGEMENT-SYSTEM/README.md

 5. Database Management:
    - The application connects to a MySQL database, creating necessary tables for customers and couriers if they don't already exist.
-   - The `customers` table stores user information, including a unique registration number and encrypted passwords.
+   - The 'customers' table stores user information, including a unique registration number and encrypted passwords.
-   - The `couriers` table stores information about each courier,including the sender's ID (linked to the customer),receiver details and the current status of the courier.
+   - The 'couriers' table stores information about each courier,including the sender's ID (linked to the customer),receiver details and the current status of the courier.

 Setup Instructions: